Why Choose FNBT

 President Eldred began to present himself in even more important community roles.
 An active volunteer, he has maintained the tradition of community service established by both his grandfather and great-grandfather and has played an important part in banking circles in the state as well.

-Throughout our almost 130 year-history, First National Bank and Trust has proudly served the people of Beloit, and surrounding communities in both Illinois and Wisconsin.
+Throughout our more than 130 year-history, First National Bank and Trust has proudly served the people of Beloit, and surrounding communities in both Illinois and Wisconsin.
 We look forward to continuing that history with many more years of service.